Data in Action

 Hydrogen uptake:

 Targeted use of green hydrogen for medium- to high-temperature processes where electrification is less viable (metal processing, ceramics).
+At the same time, local power-to-hydrogen infrastructure, including electrolyzers and H2 storage, is being developed.

 Sector coupling: